studywysc/studywysc.github.io/docs/_docs/brand.md

 ---
 layout: jtdocs
-title:  "Brand Guidelines"
+title:  "Brand Style Guide"
-title-sub: "Licenses"
+title-sub: "About Us"
 summary: "Wysc maintains a strong brand identity and integrity.
 At the intersection of rigorous and relaxed, explorative yet casual, we balance two extremes to provide a flexible, laid-back experience where you can pursue your studies while also taking care of yourself."
 redirect_from:
   - brand
-  - design
   - docs/about/brand
 ---